 Once launched, click on the Advanced link, and uncheck the—Apply repairs automatically—option.
 You can do this if you want to understand the problem before it gets fixed.
 Click on the Next button.

 The wizard will then run its diagnostics.
-It may prompt to enable to check for an updated driver.
-Once done, if there is an issue with the driver, it will figure out and offer a solution.
+It may prompt you to enable checking for an updated driver.
+Once done, if there is an issue with the driver, it will figure it out and offer a solution.

-I hope these solutions help you out with the BSOD related to Kernel Mode Heap Corruption on Windows 11/10.
-The issue is related to drivers, but it is always good to check for any recently installed software that can also cause the problem.
+I hope these solutions help you with the BSOD caused by Kernel Mode Heap Corruption on Windows 11/10.
+The issue is related to drivers, but it is always good to check for any recently installed software that could also be causing the problem.

 More Tips: Fix Windows Stop Errors or Blue Screen of Death.